dfinity/interface-spec/spec/index.md

     Returns the reject code, if the current function is invoked as a reject callback.

-    It returns the special “no error” code `0` if the callback is *not* invoked as a reject callback; this allows canisters to use a single entry point for both the reply and reject callback, if they choose to do so.
+    It returns the special "no error" code `0` if the callback is *not* invoked as a reject callback; this allows canisters to use a single entry point for both the reply and reject callback, if they choose to do so.

 -   ic0.msg_reject_msg_size : () -> i32
         ic0.msg_reject_msg_copy : (dst : i32, offset : i32, size : i32) -> ()

     The reject message.
 Traps if there is no reject message (i.e. if `reject_code` is `0`).

-### Responding
+### Responding {\#responding}

 Eventually, the canister will want to respond to the original call, either by replying (indicating success) or rejecting (signalling an error):